 II.
 Homework survey

-2. Conversation on the literature read over the summer, acquaintance with reading diaries.
+2. Conversation on the literature read over the summer, getting to know readers’ diaries.

 III.
 Updating basic knowledge and correcting it